PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Related Work

-However, both PlaneFormers and the leading Nope-SAC still adopt a multi-stage pipeline derived from SparsePlanes, requiring bootstrapping from external priors like initial pose estimation and correspondence supervision.
+However, both PlaneFormers and the leading \jiajia{NOPE-SAC} still adopt a multi-stage pipeline derived from SparsePlanes, requiring bootstrapping from external initial pose and correspondence supervision.
 The reason behind this lies in the existence of a chicken-and-egg relationship between explicitly learning camera pose and plane correspondence.
-In all previous methods \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac}, the capability of plane embeddings learned by ground truth correspondence supervision is insufficient to accurately track the same plane instance under sparse views.
-To address this issue, an additional neural model is necessary to provide the initial pose(s), so that monocular planar information could be merged under a unified coordinate system, thereby assisting the original plane embedding in enhancing matching accuracy and ultimately refining the initial pose.
+In all previous methods \cite{jin2021sparseplanes, agarwala2022planeformers, tan2023nopesac}, the capability of plane embeddings learned by ground truth correspondence supervision is \jiajia{still} insufficient to accurately track the same plane instance under sparse views.
+An additional model is necessary to provide the initial pose(s), so that monocular \jiajia{planes} could be merged under a unified coordinate system, thereby assisting the original plane embedding in enhancing matching accuracy and ultimately refining the initial pose.
 Our proposed PlaneRecTR++ deviates from such dilemma using unified plane query learning, actively inferring plane estimations, correspondences, and camera pose in a single-stage framework, \textit{without relying on initial pose guidance and supervision for plane matching}.